HorusXIV/HPCP_Assignment/src/multiGPU/Report.md

 ## Baseline and First Principles

-I began with  the baseline NumPy implementation that was provided to us.
-As a first step I replaced NumPy with CuPy and vectorized the hot paths to eliminate as much Python loops as possible.
-This converted the code from being loop-bound to being GPU-friendly.
-However, when i let it run on the slurm, GPU utilisation was only arround 14% and overall it was even slower than the CPU version by hughe margin (9h + / image).
+I began with the baseline NumPy implementation that was provided.
+As a first step, I replaced NumPy with CuPy and vectorized the hot paths to eliminate as many Python loops as possible.
+This converted the code from being loop‑bound to being GPU‑friendly.
+However, when I ran it on SLURM, GPU utilization was only around 14%, and overall it was even slower than the CPU version by a huge margin (9+ hours per image).

-To let it run on the cluster, I created a singularity environment.
-This was a huge time investment because of the many dependencies and the fact that I had not much prior experience with singularity.
-After matching CuPy and CUDA versions, as well as installing some additional librarys to avoid compilation errors, I was able to run the code on the cluster.
+To run on the cluster, I created a Singularity container.
+This took significant time due to numerous dependencies and limited prior experience with Singularity.
+After matching CuPy and CUDA versions and installing additional libraries to avoid compilation errors, I was able to run the code on the cluster.

-## Multi-GPU Distribution & First Improvements
+## Multi‑GPU Distribution and Initial Improvements

-Next, I added MPI (using MPI4PY) to distribute work across multiple GPUs.
-I decided for a strategy where each image is scattered across all available GPUs.
-This is possible because its an embarrassingly parallel problem.
-Means every pixel stands for itself, one pixel does not influence another in any way.
+Next, I added MPI (using mpi4py) to distribute work across multiple GPUs.
+I chose a strategy where each image is partitioned across all available GPUs.
+This is feasible because the problem is embarrassingly parallel: each pixel is independent and does not influence any other.
-This was easy to implement and balanced load reasonably well.
-Alternatives would have been to distribute a subset of of images to each GPU, but if not all images are similar in size, this could lead to load imbalance.
-Another alternative would have been to distribute a subset of images to each node, and then split the work between the GPUs on that node.
-I decided against this approach because it would have been way more complex to implement with no certain improvement.
-With this multi-GPU implementation and some other minor tweaks in the code, I was able to bring the time down to about 2h / image.
+This was straightforward to implement and balanced load reasonably well.
+Alternatives would have been to distribute disjoint subsets of images to each GPU, but if image sizes vary, this can lead to load imbalance.
+Another alternative would have been to distribute a subset of images per node and then split them among the GPUs on that node.
+I decided against this because the added complexity had uncertain benefits.
+With this multi‑GPU implementation and some minor code tweaks, I reduced runtime to about 2 hours per image.

 ## Profiling

-Now I was on the limit of obvious improvements, so it was time to profile.
-I used Nsight Compute with NVTX annotations to get a detailed timeline of GPU activity.
-I then ran a profiling on each GPU, but because I expected them to behave similarly, I only analyzed one in detail (usually GPU 0).
-Additionally, I used `nvidia-smi` & `nvtop` on the computing server to monitor memory usage and GPU utilization in real time.
+At this point the obvious improvements were exhausted, so it was time to profile.
+I used NVIDIA Nsight Systems with NVTX annotations for timeline analysis.
+I profiled each GPU briefly but analyzed one in detail (usually GPU 0), assuming similar behavior.
+Additionally, I used `nvidia-smi` and `nvtop` on the compute nodes to monitor memory usage and GPU utilization in real time.

-This lead to two key insights: First, even with the improvements so far, GPU utilization was still low (around 30-35%), and secondly, there were significant breaks between this times of "high" utilisation where GPU-Utilisation dropped significantly.
+This led to two key insights: (1) even with the improvements so far, GPU utilization was still modest (around 30–35%), and (2) there were significant idle gaps between bursts of higher utilization.

 ## Batch Sizing

-Because of these Insights, I was able to implement the biggest Improvement of this whole Project: Large batches dramatically increased throughput by minimizing kernel-launch and transfer overhead.
+Based on these insights, I implemented the biggest improvement of the project: larger batches.
+Large batches dramatically increased throughput by minimizing kernel launch and transfer overhead.
-I added an adaptive batch-sizing heuristic: estimate free GPU memory, approximate batch footprint, attempt the largest safe batch, and back off on OOM.
+I added an adaptive batch‑sizing heuristic: estimate free GPU memory, approximate batch footprint, attempt the largest safe batch, and back off on OOM.
 This achieved high memory utilization but still wasted time due to OOM retries.
 About one third of total GPU time in the worst cases.
-Overall this brought the time down to about 4m / image.
+Overall, this brought the time down to about 4 minutes per image.

-However this was due to a bug in my kernel logic, where I accidentally did some operations with dn ** 2 twice.
-This lead to a compute complexity of O(n^2) instead of the intended O(n), which made the algorithm much more memory intensive.
-After fixing this bug (and a similar one with write operations), I was able to run with much larger batches and the time dropped to about 35s / image.
+However, part of this behavior was due to a bug in my kernel logic, where I accidentally applied a term involving dn**2 twice.
+This made the computational complexity effectively O(n^2) instead of the intended O(n), and increased memory traffic.
+After fixing this bug (and a similar one affecting write operations), I was able to run with much larger batches, and the time dropped to about 35 seconds per image.

-## Overlapping Transfers and Compute & Memory pooling
+## Overlapping Transfers and Compute & Memory Pooling

 After the batch work, I addressed pipeline idle gaps.
-I introduced CUDA streams with a double-buffering pattern to overlap host-to-device (H2D) copies with compute.
+I introduced CUDA streams with a double‑buffering pattern to overlap host‑to‑device (H2D) copies with compute.
 Additionally, I implemented a memory pool to avoid repeated allocation overhead.
-This reduced the gaps between kernels and improved GPU occupancy.
-The profile the now showed ~205.3 s of pure compute within a 334 s run, even with profiler overhead and occasional OOM retries.
+This reduced the gaps between kernels and improved effective GPU occupancy.
+The profile then showed ~205.3 s of pure compute within a 334 s run, even with profiler overhead and occasional OOM retries.

-Extending the approach to triple buffering (H2D → compute → Copy in separate streams) should've smoothed out the pipeline even more.
+Extending the approach to triple buffering (H2D → compute → copy in separate streams) should smooth out the pipeline even more.
 To verify this, I implemented it and ran an experiment to compare double vs. triple buffering.

 ### Experiment: Triple vs. Double Buffering

-Almost all the previous changes yielded clear improvements, so the only real experiment was comparing double vs. triple buffering.
+Almost all previous changes yielded clear improvements, so the focused experiment was comparing double vs. triple buffering.
 I ran 3 rounds of 10 images each, measuring wall time and compute time per image.
-Then I discarded the first two rounds (warm-up) and performed a Welch's t-test (because variances were unequal) on the remaining data.
-All the Data is collected from NVIDIA Nsight Compute reports.
+I discarded the first two rounds (warm‑up) and performed a one‑sided Welch’s t‑test (unequal variances) on the remaining data.
+All data were collected from NVIDIA Nsight Systems reports.
-To avoid additional variability, I kept the batch size constant at 198759 for both implementations.
-Another thing to improve test reliability would have been to fix the SLURM-Server allocation to a specific node, but because I don't really know how good this works on our cluster, I decided against it.
+To avoid additional variability, I kept the batch size constant at 198'759 for both implementations.
+Another way to improve test reliability would have been to pin the SLURM job to a specific node, but I decided against it due to uncertainty about scheduling behavior on our cluster.

 #### Hypotheses
 * **H₀ (null):** The mean time with triple buffering is **not lower** than with double buffering.